 Viewing monitor results

-Your Postman Dashboard allows you to track the health and performance of your APIs.
-With the Dashboard, you can stay up to date on what's happening across all monitors in your workspace and dive into individual monitors to examine test results and performance over time.
+Postman allows you to track the health and performance of your APIs.
+With Postman, you can stay up to date on what's happening across all monitors in your workspace and dive into individual monitors to examine test results and performance over time.